 Magic Fields

-In WordPress, ‘Magic Fields’ are custom fields that can be dynamically replaced with specific values when a page loads.
-You can select Magic Fields from certain drop-down input field where you see an option surrounded by quotation marks.
-When your AGB grid runs, it replaces the magic fields with corresponding values that are relative to the post that is currently loading.
-This is particularly useful when adding your AGB grid to an archive page, which is a special type of page that aggregates certain types of content, like posts from a specific category or date range.
-The values for the magic field would vary depending on the specific content being loaded on the archive page.
+In WordPress, Magic Fields are custom fields that dynamically replace specific values when a page loads.
+You can select Magic Fields from certain drop-down input fields where options are surrounded by quotation marks.
+When your AGB grid runs, it replaces the magic fields with values that are relevant to the current post.
+This is particularly useful for adding your AGB grid to an archive page.
+Archive pages aggregate content based on criteria like categories or date ranges, so the values for the magic fields will change depending on the content being displayed.

 %post_slug%